Saturday, June 13, 2026

 The European Parliament will vote on whether to cut EU tariffs on some US imports. ©AFP

-Brussels (Belgium) (AFP) – European Union lawmakers on Thursday gave a green light — with conditions — to the bloc’s tariff deal with US President Donald Trump, which Europe hopes to salvage while also racing to diversify its trade ties around the globe.
+Brussels (Belgium) (AFP) – European Union lawmakers on Thursday gave a green light — with conditions — to the bloc’s tariff deal with US President Donald Trump, which Europe wants to salvage while it also races to diversify trade ties around the globe.
 Brussels and Washington last summer clinched a deal setting tariffs at 15 percent for most EU goods.
-But Trump’s 2025 tariff blitz, including hefty levies on steel, aluminium and car parts, jolted the 27-country bloc into cultivating trade ties around the world, and it has since signed deals from South America to Australia and continues to pursue others.
+But Trump’s 2025 tariff blitz, including hefty levies on steel, aluminium and car parts, jolted the 27-country bloc into cultivating trade ties around the world.
+The EU has since signed deals from South America to Australia and continues to pursue others.
+That doesn’t mean it intends to walk away from its 1.6 trillion euro ($1.9 trillion) relationship with the United States, its largest trade partner.

 It is the EU’s vulnerability to the consequences of wars and other shocks that has pushed Commission chief Ursula von der Leyen to make diversifying trading partners a priority, to cut overdependence on the United States and China.
 The frenzy began with a long-awaited accord signed with the South American Mercosur bloc in January.
 Weeks later, Brussels struck another pact with India and just this week clinched a stalled deal with Australia.